Data-Bishop/Danny-Ma-SQL-Challenge-Guide/README.md

 ## DANNY MA'S 8 WEEK SQL CHALLENGE
-The 8 Week SQL Challenge is was created by the [Data with Danny](https://www.datawithdanny.com/) virtual data apprenticeship program to celebrate the launch of the [Serious SQL](https://bit.ly/3gWUT2G) course!
+The 8 Week SQL Challenge was created by the [Data with Danny](https://www.datawithdanny.com/) virtual data apprenticeship program to celebrate the launch of the [Serious SQL](https://bit.ly/3gWUT2G) course!

 ### CHALLENGE LIST